-- Participants who are designated as Tier I are assigned a multiple of 3x (whether within or outside the Change of Control Window), - Participants who are designated as Tier II are assigned a multiple of 2.5x within the Change of Control Window and 2x outside the Change of Control Window, and - Participants who are designated as Tier III are assigned a multiple of 1.5x within the Change of Control Window, and 1x outside the Change of Control Window.
+- · Participants who are designated as Tier I are assigned a multiple of 3x (whether within or outside the Change of Control Window), - Participants who are designated as Tier II are assigned a multiple of 2.5x within the Change of Control Window and 2x outside the Change of Control Window, and - Participants who are designated as Tier III are assigned a multiple of 1.5x within the Change of Control Window, and 1x outside the Change of Control Window.

-The Severance Plan benefit level for each of our named executive officers is Tier I in the case of Mr. Haddad, Tier II in the case of Messrs.
-Apperson and Tibbetts, and Ms. Hampton, and Tier III in the case of Mr. Barnes-Smith.
-Prior to his transition to a new role effective March 16, 2022, the Severance Plan benefit level for Mr. O'Hara was Tier II.
-Following his transition, Mr. O'Hara no longer participated in the Severance Plan, and he has subsequently retired from the Company effective December 31, 2022.
+The Severance Plan benefit level for each of our named executive officers is Tier I in the case of Mr. Haddad, and Tier II in the case of Messrs.
+Tibbetts, Barnes-Smith, and Apperson, and Ms. Hampton.
 The committee that we appoint to administer the Severance Plan or we (in our capacity as the general partner of our Operating Partnership) determines which employees participate in the Severance Plan and each participant's multiple.